 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the three month periods ended March 31, 2017 and 2016, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital"), consisted of the following:
+During the three month periods ended March 31, 2018 and 2017, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital"), consisted of the following:

 Three Months Ended March 31,

-2017 2016
+2018 2017

-Number of RSUs issued 613,795 700,651
+Number of RSUs issued 535,695 613,795

-Charges to retained earnings, net of estimated forfeitures 9 \$ 25,977 \$ 23,
+Charges to retained earnings, net of estimated forfeitures \$ 28,406 \$ 25,977

-Non-executive members of the Board of Directors ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 1,551 DSUs granted during the three month period ended March 31, 2017.
+Non-executive members of the Board of Directors ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 405 and 1,551 DSUs granted during the three month periods ended March 31, 2018 and 2017, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the "treasury stock" method.
 DSUs include a cash dividend participation right equivalent to dividends paid on Class A common stock.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

-(dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)

 The Company's Directors' Fee Deferral Unit Plan permits the Non-Executive Directors to elect to receive additional DSUs in lieu of some or all of their cash fees.
 The number of DSUs granted to a Non-Executive Director pursuant to this election will equal the value of cash fees that the applicable Non-Executive Director has elected to forego pursuant to such election, divided by the market value of a share of Class A common stock on the date immediately preceding the date of the grant.
-During the three month periods ended March 31, 2017 and 2016, 3,555 and 2,110 DSUs, respectively, had been granted pursuant to such Plan.
+During the three month periods ended March 31, 2018 and 2017, 3,066 and 3,555 DSUs, respectively, had been granted pursuant to such Plan.